jober64/fplus/README.md

 # fiftyplus

 ## About
-A plugin which brings up a cheat sheet.
+A vim plugin which brings up a cheat sheet.

 ## Instructions